alexeivorohov/bones/README.md

 # bones - freaky example of NN on C#

-Once a day during my master's program in theoretical physics, dubious task has been set by a dubious teacher...
+Once a day during my master's program in theoretical physics, dubious task has been set ...

 This code is my attempt to make a reasonable answer on this task:
 1) Adequate pipeline for operating with 1d fully-connected NN's in C# is provided.